 Factors contributing to the price of hearing aids

-When purchasing hearing aids from a hearing healthcare clinic, you are also paying for the knowledge and expertise of an educated and highly-trained professional who will advise you appropriately on your hearing needs.
-They will ensure you are receiving the proper care and benefit from your hearing aids.
+When you buy hearing aids from a hearing clinic, you also pay for the expertise of a professional.
+He or she will counsel you on your hearing needs.
+They will ensure you are receiving the proper care and that you enjoy your hearing aids.

-Reputable clinics and healthcare professionals provide follow-up care and will advise you to contact them immediately with any questions, or if any issues arise.
-They will gladly see you in person to ensure you are comfortable and having success with your hearing aids.
+Reputable clinics and healthcare professionals provide follow-up care.
+They will tell you to contact them immediately with any questions or if any issues arise.
+They will see you in person to ensure you are comfortable and having success with your hearing aids.

-Hearing aids are unlike prescription glasses, for example.
-Prescription glasses may require an initial adjustment, although most often do not need further adjustment until the prescription changes.
+Hearing aids are unlike prescription glasses.
+Prescription glasses often do not need further adjustments until the prescription changes.
 People often adjust to new glasses in a few hours to days with little to no trouble.
-Most notably, people typically seek professional advice as soon as they start having vision issues.
-Whereas according to the Center for Hearing and Communication, people typically wait up to seven years before seeking professional advice for their hearing.

 Source: Based on follow-up visits from new hearing aid wearers to HearingLife clinics from Jan-Dec 2017.